avl/noatun/docs/book.md

 In these situations, applications can use [`DatabaseSessionMut::with_root_preview`] to apply a message temporarily, and give the application access to the resulting materialized view.
-An application can then run validation on the actual resulting state from emitting the message.
+An application can then run validation on the actual state resulting from applying the message.

 If message application has complex application logic, this can be useful for reducing code duplication in validators.